dashapopova/Python101/mystem.md

 Mystem is a little bit more than a simple stemmer, it has part-of-speech tagging, deals with homonymy, assigns probabilities to different parsings.

 You can download mystem here: https://tech.yandex.ru/mystem/ and you can find its documentation here: https://tech.yandex.ru/mystem/doc/index-docpage/.
 You don't have to install mystem, just download it to your computer.
 To run mystem open the Terminal (Mac) or the command line (Windows).
 In Terminal type: `$ mystem textfile newtextfile`: *mystem* will parse the text in *textfile* into a new file that it creates automatically *newtextfile*.
+If it doesn't work include the path.
 In cmd type: `>C:\mystem.exe C:\textfile.txt C:\newtextfile.txt`, if the text file and mystem are saved on C.

 Look through the documentation and play!